orkes-io/docs/docs/codelab/helloworld.md

 "Hello World" is the traditional *first application* that a developer builds in any product that is new to them.
 This Hello World demonstration is no different, kicking off the tutorial that outputs those famous two words, but we will also dig deeper into the powerful capabilities of Conductor.
 We'll extend our Hello World with additional messages.

-After Part 1, your workflow will look like:
+After Part 1, the workflow that is created will look like:

 <p align="center"><img src="/content/img/codelab/hw1_diagram.png" alt="version 1 diagram" width="400" style={{paddingBottom: 40, paddingTop: 40}} /></p>

-When you've completed this code lab, you'll be familiar with:
+As we complete this code lab, we'll be familiar with these aspects of Netflix Conductor:

 * Workflows
 * Workflow versioning